Nareshng99/ONDC-Demo/README.md

 ## 🚀 Getting Started

-The first step is to create an account on the [ONDC Web Portal](https://portal.ondc.org/), a comprehensive self-service platform that facilitates the interaction between ONDC and its network participants throughout their integration lifecycle.
+The first step is to create an account on the [**ONDC Web Portal**](https://portal.ondc.org/), a comprehensive self-service platform that facilitates the interaction between ONDC and its network participants throughout their integration lifecycle.

 ## 🌟 Quick Start Guide